rmaillon/UT-Austin-PG-AIML/Project 4 - Feature selection - CreditCard Users Churn Prediction/README.md

-## Project 4:  Feature Selection, Model Selection and Tuning  - Credit card users churn prediction
+## Project 4:  Feature Selection, Model Selection and Tuning  - Credit card churn prediction

 To predict if a customer will leave the credit card services or not and the reason behind it